In vivo pilot study of the effects of a subdermal 1470 nm diode laser on human skin

 Supporting Agencies

-This study was funded by the University of Turin (Local Funds TM).How to Cite
+This study was funded by the University of Turin (Local Funds TM).Data Availability Statement

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.